- Written by Dr.Mehmet Demircioglu

 A lower graft number is sometimes safer

-A lower graft number can be safer when the patient is young, the donor area is limited, the hair loss pattern is still moving, or the plan is intentionally narrow.
+A lower graft number can be safer when the patient is young, donor supply is limited, the hair loss pattern is still moving, or the plan is intentionally narrow.
 Sometimes the best first surgery is a controlled frontal improvement that leaves donor reserve for later.

 Lower is not always better.
 A very small quote can also be misleading if it promises full coverage over a wide area.
 For example, 1,000 grafts may be enough for a small touch to the corners in the right patient.
 It will not rebuild a large frontal zone, thicken the mid scalp, and cover the crown with natural density.